jmcollie/sparkify-churn-prediction/README.md

 ### Summary of the analysis results
-The goal of this project was to predict churn in a fictional music streaming service called Sparkify.
-The dataset consists of user events over a period of time (the observation period) with users who either joined the service prior to or during the observation period.
-I chose to define churn as when a customer cancels service (i.e., when a customer has a `Cancellation Confirmation` event) and aimed to predict whether the next event would be a churn event.

 After transforming the sparkify dataset into user features, I tested several different models and hyperparameters using Cross Validation.
 Since the data I was working with had class imbalance (only 22% of users churned, whereas 78% of users remained active) I used area under the Precision-Recall curve to evaluate the Cross Validation steps due to it's performance on imbalanced data.
 I tested four different models: Gradient Boosting Tree Classifier, Decision Tree Classifier, Random Forest, and Logistic Regression - Gradient Boosting Tree Classifier performed the best at optimizing the area under the precision recall curve.
-The Gradient Boosting Tree resulted in an F1 Score of .94, a precision of .98, a recall value of .91, and accuracy of .97.
+The Gradient Boosting Tree resulted in an F1 Score of .94, a precision of .98, a recall value of .9, and accuracy of .97.